Frequently asked questions

 KTH is a Swedish government agency whose activities are governed by laws and regulations in Swedish.
 Course syllabi and other legally binding documents must therefore be in Swedish.
 English versions of legally binding documents such as couse and programme syllabi, curricula, protocols, etc. should only be seen as translations without legal effect.

-If a course is taught in a language other than Swedish, it must be prescribed in the official course syllabus.
+If a course is taught in a language other than Swedish, it must be prescribed in course catalogue.
 Students must be informed in advance that another language will be used.
 This applies even if the essential elements of the course will be given in another language and especially when another language is used in the examination.

 On page 40 in "Rättssäker examination" (by Högskoleverket) the language of examination is discussed (in Swedish).